ibm-cloud-docs/codeengine/deploy-job.md

   * (Optional) To confirm that platform logs are set for your region, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).

-5. Now that logging is enabled on the {{site.data.keyword.codeengineshort}} console, whenever you [run a job](#run-job-ui), you can click **Launch logging** from the job details page to open the LogDNA page for all jobs that are run that use this job definition.
+5. Now that logging is enabled, whenever you [run a job](#run-job-ui), you can click **Launch logging** from the job details page.

-After logging is enabled, consider keeping the LogDNA window open to easily view your job log data.
-Keeping the LogDNA window open is particularly useful when using the Lite service plan as data is not retained with this plan.
-{: tip}

-#### Viewing job logs from the console
-{: #view-joblogs-ui}

-You must [enable job logs](#enable-joblogs-ui) before you can view job log data from the console.

-* After clicking **Submit Job** to run your job, from the job details page, click **Launch logging**.
 This action opens the LogDNA page where you can view your job run log data.

 {{site.data.keyword.codeengineshort}} automatically sets log filters.
 From the LogDNA page, you can modify and scope the preset filter to display log data at the job definition level or a more granular level of a specific job run.
 For example, the filter `_platform:Coligo app:myjob-jobrun-t6m7l` filters log data to the specific `myjob-jobrun-t6m7l` job run level; whereas, `_platform:Coligo app:myjob` scopes the log data to the job definition level.
+{: note}

+After logging is enabled, consider keeping the LogDNA window open to easily view your job log data.
+Keeping the LogDNA window open is particularly useful when using the Lite service plan as data is not retained with this plan.
 {: tip}

 ### Viewing job logs with the CLI